 - An EEG test can help in the diagnosis of epilepsy and can predict the occurrence of seizures by looking at the electrical activity of the brain.
 Certain patterns of electroencephalogram are typical of epilepsy.
 An abnormal EEG increases the likelihood of seizures to about 60%.

 Such individuals should immediately look for the best neurologist near them and start the treatment.
-Within Chelsea in Manhattan, New York, some of the best neurologists of America are working for the betterment of epileptics.
+Within Chelsea in Manhattan, New York, some of the best neurologists in America are working for the betterment of epileptics.

 What happens during a seizure?